 So if your mincemeat is for immediate use Method 1 is sufficient – if you would like it to keep – or give it as a gift – Method 2 is better.
 I did mine half and half to see the difference.
 I use vegetarian suet so that everyone can eat my mince pies.
 Vegetarian suet is actually lower in fat too.

 Is home made mincemeat cheaper than bought?
 Well to some extent this depends on whether you buy at the basic end of the market or the luxury end of the market.
 The ingredients cost just under £10 and makes about 6lb so that is about £1.66 per jar, which is around the cost of a standard jar in the supermarket.
 But the home made tastes 10 times better.
 And you can use the ingredients you like.
 For example, most mincemeat recipes have candied peel in, which I don’t especially like.
 I replaced the candied peel with glace cherries.

 I personally marginally prefer the flavour of the Method 1 mincemeat – it is a bit more juicy.
 But the difference really is very marginal so I would go with whether you intend to keep the mincemeat beyond Christmas, or give it out as presents.
-I would of course love to hear from anyone with much experience in making mincemeat who could pass on any tips.

 - 2 apples peeled and chopped